sanishsuwal7/Neurips-CogInterp/README.md

 - captum (for saliency maps)
 - quantus (for computing several metrics for saliency maps)
 - Ranger Optimizer (for optimizing ResNet model during training)
-- craft-xai (for concept explaianbility)
+- craft-xai (for concept explainability)

 ## Structure